-BASIS OF CONSOLIDATION - The company did not prepare consolidated financial statements of the company and its subsidiary as the company is a wholly-owned subsidiary of Reliance Industries Limited, incorporated in India, whose registered address is at 3rd Floor, Maker Chamber IV, 222 Nariman Point, Mumbai - 400 021, India.
+BASIS OF CONSOLIDATION - The company did not prepare consolidated financial statements of the company and its joint ventures as the company is a wholly owned subsidiary of Reliance Industries Limited, incorporated in India, whose registered address is at 3rd Floor, Maker Chamber IV, 222 Nariman Point, Mumbai - 400 021, India.
 The principal place of business is at India.
 Consolidated financial statements are prepared by Reliance Industries Limited and will be made available upon request.

-Investment in subsidiary is carried at cost, less any impairment in net recoverable value that has been recognised in profit or loss.
+Investment in joint ventures are carried at cost, less any impairment in net recoverable value that have been recognised in profit or loss.